 Grant Limit: $20,000

-Click Here for SDOP GRANT APPLICATION
+Click Here for the SDOP GRANT APPLICATION

 Recent examples: Emergency furnace repair, facility updates for ADA compliance, fallen tree removal, limited funding for church education program needs, short-term loan to help with the costs of extensive capital projects.